Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    instead of integer.
   -Fixed projectile lifetime of dart trap configs sometimes not working.
+  -Fixed levers sometimes to be signaled by advanced circuits even thought they were not wired by a port.
   -Added persistent mode to /ac switch.
   -/ac switch might now toggle active stone.
   -/ac switch might now set Logical-Gate port states.